 Upon returning to New York, students will engage in a post-trip recalibration of the index, prepare a qualitative report of the findings, and produce a short film about experiences of the trip.
 In addition to this central work, students have been aiding our partners in developing surveys for their local communities and helping MLICCI in their current initiatives.

 This course is a model of community-engaged, experiential learning.
 It attempts to flip the script of campus-community relations by thinking about poor communities not as research subjects but as research collaborators.
-Not only are student learning valuable skills (such as GIS and interview techniques) and delving into the history of welfare and public policy but they are producing outcomes that will have real-life applicability.
+Not only are students learning valuable skills (such as GIS and interview techniques) and delving into the history of welfare policy but they are producing outcomes that will have real-life applications.